Cat6 vs. Cat8: Which is Right for Your Office Network?

 More from Network Infrastructure

 Complete network cabling checklist for business owners.
-Learn cable selection, installation best practices, security considerations, and future-proofing strategies.
+Learn why Cat6A is the 2026 standard, installation best practices, PoE budgets, and future-proofing for Wi-Fi 7.
 Download our free PDF checklist.

 2.5 Gigabit vs. 10 Gigabit: Why 2.5 GbE Might Be the Best Choice for Your Network